Prof. Akiko Yamanaka

 For example, there are countries in East Asia that face the issues of nuclear missiles, tense cross-strait relations, and real security problems.
-And there are others who face internal secession and independence movements, as well as those who possess territorial disputes.
+And there are others that face internal secession and independence movements, as well as who possess territorial disputes.

 Since 2002, the international community has once again heightened its concern regarding the nuclear issue in North Korea.
 From the Japanese point of view, Japan can be surrounded by nuclear nations if the Korean Peninsula is unified.